Library News

 Taking a quick look at the book with your child before reading it together lets you point out words that your child already knows.
 Every sentence will have words that your child can read easily or is close to recognizing automatically.
 Reinforce those words!

 You can also point out words that might be challenging ahead of time.
 You can say, "Oh, this is a long word.
 Let’s break it into down.
 Do you see any parts of the word that you know?”
-You can cover part of a word with your finger to help them see and read only one part at a time.
-Using the cover art and pictures in a book to guess what the story is about can help your child with context clues, too (like the knight and horse/house).
+Cover part of a word with your finger to help them see and read only one part at a time.
+Using the cover art and pictures in a book to determine what the story is about can help your child with context clues, too (like the knight and horse / house).

 12. Tell stories and have your child tell stories

-Telling stories helps children understand typical story structures, which supports them making predictions when reading and builds early comprehension skills.
+When children understand typical story structures, they can anticipate words.
+This builds early comprehension skills.
 Share a story from your family history or from when you were your child’s age.
 Invite them to share something from their life by asking, “What was the funniest thing that happened at school today?”
 You can even try inventing a shared story where you start and they build, taking turns to add details and plot twists: “Once upon a time, there was a very lonely robot … your turn!”

 13. Have your child write

-When beginning readers write words, they practice making letter-sound connections.
+When beginning readers write words, they practice making letter-sound connections (phonetic spelling).
 Ask your child to send a text or email to a relative or write a letter to someone far away.
 Your child could help you make the grocery list.
-The words do not need to be spelled correctly but challenge them to see how much of the word they can spell based on their understanding of the letter sounds.
+The words do not need to be spelled correctly but challenge them to see how much of the word they can spell, based on their understanding of the letter sounds.

 14. Allow for invented spelling